doradame/serieBot/README.md

 🍿 SerieBot — Geo-located TV Suggestions (OVH + LangChain + ipinfo + TMDB)

 Hi! 👋 What kind of TV series are you looking for?
-> mind blowing sci-fi on netflix, any duration, any language
+> mind blowing sci-fi on netflix, any language

 ai> Got it!
 Still need: mood.
 How are you feeling today - something light or more intense?